0x9900/fllog/README.md

 $ pip install fllog
 ```

-Once the program is installed, you need to create a [macro][1] in fldigi to log the QSO.
+Once the program is installed, you must create a [macro][1] in fldigi to log the QSO.

 ```
 <EXEC>/usr/local/bin/fllog pipe</EXEC>